Getting Started

 We have allowed the ability to configure the internal workings of the MDES SDK to best fit your integration needs.
 We have assigned the default values for a reason, however, you may change these via the wa_api_setup function call.

-For example, in order to enable pretty-printing of JSON output and online updates, you would pass the following JSON formatted charater pointer to wa_api_setup for the json_config parameter.
+For example, in order to enable pretty-printing of JSON output, you would pass the following JSON formatted character pointer

 {